-The North Carolina Department of Public Safety has a policy to address this standard's elements.
-Documentation supports the facility has in place sufficiently trained staff in PSPs and a form that ensures consistent documentation of the person being monitored in compliance with monitoring expectations.
-Random staff knew who the facility PCM and PSP were and that all individuals who would be involved in a PREA incident would be monitored.
+The North Carolina Department of Public Safety has a policy in place to address the elements of this standard.
+Documentation supports the facility has in place sufficiently trained staff in PSPs and a form that ensures consistent documentation of the person being monitored. compliant with monitoring expectations.
+The facility did not have a staff person or resident who needed to be monitored this year.
+Random staff knew who the facility PCM and PSP were and that all individuals who are involved in a PREA incident would be monitored.

 The Agency has developed a cadre of staff in the PREA Support Persons at each facility to ensure residents have an individual they could feel comfortable discussing their ongoing safety after making an allegation of sexual misconduct.
 The PREA Compliance Manager and Facility Director were aware that retaliation monitoring should be done with all individuals who cooperate with the investigation.
-The standard is compliant based on completed interviews, forms in place to document monitoring, the training provided to PSPa, Interviews completed, and the policy.
+The standard is compliant based on interviews completed, forms that are in place to document monitoring, the training provided to PSPs, Interviews completed, and the policy.